brumbrum108/brumbrum108/README.md

 - 👀 Wanna play badminton
 - 🌱 Computer science

-- ⚡ Fun fact: This is a bare-bones `README.md`.
-I'll spruce it up later

 <!---
 brumbrum108/brumbrum108 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.